mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api/index.md

 ```

 Notice how `backend_devkubernetes01` and `backend_devkubernetes02` match the the names of the backends defined in the first step.
-Additional forwarding rules can be setup for other domains as required, regardless of whether they correspond to other instances of the Kubernetes API or to completely different services.
+Additional forwarding rules can be set up for other domains as required, regardless of whether they correspond to other instances of the Kubernetes API or to completely different services.
 For further information, refer to the [HAProxy documentation](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html).

 ### Step 4: Configuring `kubectl`